Fifi (singer)

-Filloreta Raçi (/sq/; born 31 March 1994), known professionally as Fifi, is a German-born Kosovar singer-songwriter.
+Filloreta Raçi (/sq/; born 31 March 1994), known professionally as Fifi, is a Kosovan singer-songwriter.

 Life and career

 1994–2021: Early life and formations

 Fifi was born as Filloreta Raçi on 31 March 1994 in Herten, Germany, into an Albanian family from Ferizaj, Kosovo.
 Raised in Germany, she became interested in literature and theatre as well as music and attended the music school of Pristina.
 Forming her early forays into the music industry, Raçi participated in various music and talent competitions, including at Albanians Got Talent, The Voice of Albania and Top Fest.
 Adopting the stage name Fifi, she debuted with the single "FrymomMu" in 2015.
 In March 2021, Televizioni Klan (TV Klan) announced Raçi along Albanian singer Bruno as one of the contestants selected to compete in the 22nd edition of Kënga Magjike, marking her fourth consecutive participation at the competition.
 The singer also appeared on the first season of Albanian reality show Big Brother VIP in the span from October to November 2021.